YourNiceCv

 An ATS is literal.
 While some newer AI-driven systems understand synonyms, many standard systems do not.

-If the job description asks for experience in "Search Engine Optimisation," and your CV says "SEO," the ATS might not register the match.
+If the job description asks for experience in "Search Engine Optimization," and your resume says "SEO," the ATS might not register the match.

 The Mirroring Technique